WouterBant/GEVit-DL2-Project/merged_blogpost.md

 In recent years, The Transformer architecture ["Attention is all you need"](https://proceedings.neurips.cc/paper_files/paper/2017/hash/3f5ee243547dee91fbd053c1c4a845aa-Abstract.html) has had a huge impact in natural language processing (NLP).
 The success of this architecture has paved the way for an adaptation in computer vision, giving rise to Vision Transformers (ViTs).

-The transformer architecture works by having an encoder-decoder structure.
-The encoder maps an input sequence $(x_1, ..., x_n)$ to a continous latent variable denoted as $z=(z_1, ...,z_n)$.
+The transformer architecture operates using an encoder-decoder structure.
+The encoder maps an input sequence $(x_1, ..., x_n)$ to a continuous latent variable denoted as $z=(z_1, ...,z_n)$.
 Using this latent variable $z$, the decoder generates an output sequence $y=(y_1, ..., y_m)$ one element at a time.
-During each generating time step, the model utilizes its previously generated output.
-Within this encoder and decoder structure, the architectures uses self-attention and fully connected layers.
+At each generating time step, the model utilizes its previously generated output.
+Within this encoder and decoder structure, the architecture employs self-attention and fully connected layers.
 The attention mechanism will be explained in the next paragraph.
-The full architecture is depicted in Figure 2.
+The complete architecture is illustrated in Figure 2.

 <table align="center">
   <tr align="center">